Mufurun/interactiveMap/README.md

 ## Branches
  - main
-   - This branch DOES NOT include the template txt, batch, nor shell files, which is used for the tutorial below.
+   - This branch includes the template txt, batch, and shell files, which is used for the tutorial below.
    - [Download the main branch](https://github.com/Mufurun/interactiveMap/archive/refs/heads/main.zip)
  - student
-   - This branch includes the template txt, batch, nor shell files, which is used for the tutorial below.
+   - This branch DOES NOT include the template txt, batch, nor shell files, which is used for the tutorial below.
    - [Download the student branch](https://github.com/Mufurun/interactiveMap/archive/refs/heads/student.zip)
  - netlify
    - This branch is used for deploying netlify app.